I want to identify the AWS WAF rule that's blocking my request or responding with a 403 Forbidden error.

 | sort RequestCount desc

-Note: The terminatingRuleId field identifies the AWS WAF rule or rule group that's blocking the request.
+Note: In the output, the terminatingRuleId field identifies the AWS WAF rule or rule group that blocks the request.

 Athena example query

-For AWS WAF logs that your store in an Amazon S3 bucket, use Athena to create an AWS WAF table that queries logs and filters details.
+For AWS WAF logs that you store in an Amazon S3 bucket, use Athena to create an AWS WAF table that queries logs and filters details.
+For more information, see Query AWS WAF logs.
+Then, run queries on the table.

-For example, to view the number of blocked requests based on client IP address and country, run the following query:
+For example, to view the number of requests that AWS WAF blocked based on client IP address and country, run the following query:

 SELECT "httprequest"."clientip"